chensxb97/object_detection_chatbot/README.txt

 - pip install -r requirements.txt

-3. Run ngrok on a separate terminal
+3. Install ngrok and run it on a separate terminal

 - Copy the url under 'Forwarding', which will be stored as WEBHOOK_URL in environment variables